Global high-mix volume high-speed PCBA manufacturer

 Because the through-hole components are easy to assemble and their connection joints are more solid, they are widely used in the assembly of the circuit board.
 According to their lead configurations, they can be divided into axial components and radial components, which are respectively applied to specific scenes.

 The pins of the axial components are located at both ends of the component and extend along the central axis to form a linear arrangement.
-The pins of the axial components need to be bent at right angles, inserted into holes in the board and installed to the board by soldering.
+The pins of the axial components need to be bent at right angles, inserted into holes in the board, and installed on the board by soldering.
 This design is usually suitable for situations where equipment space is limited or a compact layout is required.
 There are many common axial components such as resistors, capacitors, diodes and so on.

 Unlike axial components, radial components have pins on the same side and are usually arranged in parallel.
 The pins of the radial component face inward toward the board, and the component body is perpendicular to the board.
 Because of the parallel pin design, radial components are more suitable for automated assembly.
 This configuration is common in electrolytic capacitors and some types of resistors.